LoMaply/Genetic/README.md

 - Crossover Operator Probability = 0.9
 - Mutation Operator Probability = 0.09

+## Dependencies

+This project uses Apache Poi 5.2.3 20220909 to read in data from `src\data\userdata.xlsx`, where user data from our test questionnaire is stored and filtered.

 # Usage

 ### Modifying settings

-Simply run `Main`.
+Simply run `Main.ts`.
 Several settings to take note of below:

 There are 2 main classes where the user can change the algorithm settings by modifying the values of the class variables as follows:
 1. Weight.java - Allows user to modify the weights of various groups, which impacts the calculated Fitness of a particular Gene.
 2. Main.java - Allows user to modify the various probability chances, generation count, population count, gene size etc.

-### Fitness Limit

-When the algorithm is first run on a new set of data/settings, first set the `FITNESS_LIMIT` in Main.java to a high value.
-This is due to the behaviour of the algorithm where throughout each generation, Population Fitness increases to a maximum before decreasing slightly and staying at a roughly even level.

-As such, `FITNESS_LIMIT` is here to simply help capture the state of the Population at this peak Fitness based on observation of initial results.
-The reference paper seems to allude to this behaviour briefly on pg 220 where during testing with other algorithms, both `POPULATION_SIZE` and `GENERATION_COUNT` had to be fined tuned.

-### Custom Gene

-Go to line 69.
-This is where the Population is initialised using the various user defined settings.

-Arguments 1, 2 and 3 should be modified from the class variables at the top of the Main class.

-The 4th argument can take in 2 possible values:
-1. `null`, which causes the algorithm to be run on a Gene of randomly generated Person objects.
-These randomly generated objects will not have any preferences.
-2. `createCustomGene()`, which causes the algorithm to run on a Gene of user created Person objects.
-This allows for testing on the same data.
-Ensure that every index of the custom gene contains a Person, and that the length of the custom gene == `GENE_LENGTH`.
+To edit whether each characteristic should be considered as a Heterogeneous or Homogeneous characteristic in calculating fitness, both the excel file and the `Weight.ts` class should be changed accordingly.
+All item in both the `heteroWeights` and `homoWeights` arrays in `Weight.ts` should follow the ordering of the headers in the `Hetero` and `Homo` sheets in the excel file respectively at all times.

 ### Aggregation/Distribution

+In the 2nd line of the `run()` function in `Main.ts`, the population is first initialised with the user data from the excel as well as the settings.

-The 5th and 6th argument are int arrays taking in a variable list of Person IDs and represent Person objects that ought to be grouped together, or separated, respectively.
+The 5th and 6th argument of this function are int arrays taking in a variable list of Person IDs and represent Person objects that ought to be grouped together, or separated, respectively.
-1. For instance, putting `1` and `11` in the 5th argument means that Genes where `Person 1` and `Person 11` are in the same group will be considered fitter (depending on the value of `WEIGHT_DISTRIBUTION` in the Weight class)
+1. For instance, putting `1` and `11` in the 5th argument means that Genes where `Person 1` and `Person 11` are grouped together will be considered fitter (depending on the value of `WEIGHT_DISTRIBUTION` in the Weight class)
 2. On the other hand, putting `0` and `16` in the 6th argument means that Genes where `Person 0` and `Person 16` are in different groups will be considered fitter (also depending on the value of `WEIGHT_DISTRIBUTION` in the Weight class)
 3. Ensure that the integers input into these arrays are never >= `GENE_LENGTH`.
 (Person IDs are zero-indexed by default).
 4. For any 2 Person IDs, they should not simultaneously be in both int arrays at the same time.
 (Logically speaking, 2 individuals cannot be grouped together AND separated at the same time)